-Generally, tax returns and return information are confidential, as required by section 6103.
-However, section 6103 allows or requires the Internal Revenue Service to disclose or give the information shown on your tax return to others as described in the Code.
-For example, we may disclose your tax information to the Department of Justice for civil and criminal litigation.
-We may also disclose this information to cities, states, the District of Columbia, and U.S. possessions and commonwealths for use in administering their tax laws, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.
+We may disclose your tax information to the Department of Justice for civil and criminal litigation, and to cities, states, the District of Columbia, and U.S. possessions and commonwealths for use in administering their tax laws.
+We may also disclose to foreign countries pursuant to a treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.